DamOConnor/Fabric-and-Copilot/setup/setup.md

 ![Data Engineering persona](/setup/images/dataengineeringpersona.png)

-- Create a new Lakehouse for the lab by clicking on the large Lakehouse button in the 'Recommended items to create' section:
+- Create a new Lakehouse for the lab by clicking on the large **Lakehouse** button in the 'Recommended items to create' section:

 ![Lakehouse Button](/setup/images/lakehousebutton.png)

 - Give it a unique name.
-Do **not** enable the **Lakehouse Schemas (Public) Preview** option at this point.
+Do **not** enable the **Lakehouse schemas (Public Preview)** option at this point:

 ![Data Engineering persona](/setup/images/newlakehouse.png)